mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 You might call it the *Yin and Yang of Software Development*.
 I think that both statements are true to some extent, but one might rule over the other depending on the context.

 There's almost always some craft or even some art in the process of software development.
 When you're writing code, more often than not you're not following a scientifically rigorous method.
 Instead of that, you rely on pre-existing components and on your experience to build things that work.
 If you need metrics, these metrics usually come after you've already built something.
-Depending on the context, however, you might need to apply engineering processes that resemble those used in other engineering disciplines.
+Depending on the context, however, you might need to apply engineering processes and quality standards that resemble those used in other engineering disciplines.

 These two definitions raise two new questions:

 - In which context will one definition rule over the other?
-- What is quality software?
+- What is quality in software?

-## Business is the Context
+## Business Is the Context

-When you build software in the context of a startup that is creating a new product from scratch, there are usually so many unknown factors about the final product that it often makes little sense to apply most software quality principles.
+When you build software in the context of a startup that is creating a new product from scratch, there are usually so many unknown factors about the final product that it often makes little sense to apply most software quality measures.

 If you follow the principles of [Design Thinking, Lean and Agile](https://www.thoughtworks.com/books/understanding-design-thinking-lean-agile-jonny-schneider), you'll continuously perform experiments and collect data to test your hypotheses.
 This way, on each iteration you gain more insights about the right direction for your product.